 “What is DOT Reasonable Suspicion Training?” is a common question that our organization receives.
 DOT Reasonable Suspicion Training is a program developed by the U.S. Department of Transportation (DOT) to help employers recognize and respond to signs of drug or alcohol misuse among their employees in safety-sensitive positions.
 Read about USDOT Number.
 Learn here How to Prepare for a Compliance DOT Audit.

-The training educates supervisors about how to identify and address potential signs of substance misuse.
+The training educates supervisors on identifying and addressing potential signs of substance misuse.
 This includes behavioral changes, physical impairment, and erratic performance.
-It also provides guidance on how to document an employee's refusal to comply with testing regulations as required under DOT regulations.
+It also guides how to document an employee's refusal to comply with testing regulations as required under DOT regulations.
 By completing this training, employers can ensure compliance with DOT standards and protect the health and safety of their employees who work in hazardous positions.

 Who Needs DOT Reasonable Suspicion Training?